aavotins/HiQBioDiv_EGVs/docs/06-EGVs.md

 **Procedure:** First, water from the [Landscape classification](#Ch05.03) were selected (values equal to 200 were reclassified to value 1, others as 0).
-Then the layer was aggregated to EGV resolution using the function `egvtools::input2egv()` by calculating arithmetic mean, thus results in a cover fraction.
-During aggregation, inverse distance weighted (power = 2) gap filling on the output was initialised to ensure no missing values at the edges.
+Then the layer is aggregated to EGV resolution using the function `egvtools::input2egv()` by calculating arithmetic mean, thus results in a cover fraction.
+During aggregation, inverse distance weighted (power = 2) gap filling on the output was applied to ensure no missing values at the edges.
 Finally, the layer was standardised by subtracting the arithmetic mean and dividing by the root mean squared error.